 Norman Hood, who has a particular interest in wartime aircraft, says: “It appears the most likely cause of the crash was a design fault which created poor handling characteristics — one engine could not sustain the aircraft at a safe constant height.”

 Wilfred Harry Such was the only civilian aboard the aircraft.
 On his death certificate Harry, who was buried in Rugby where his parents and his wife lived, was classified as a civilian employee of the Ministry of Aircraft Production, attached to MAEE as an instrument repairer.
 Before the war he had served in the RAF, and then joined Short Brothers.

-The six RAF personnel included the pilot, Flight Lieutenant John Collison Alexander, and Pilot Officer Charles H.Mills.
+The six RAF personnel included the pilot, recently wed 22 year-old Flight Lieutenant John Collinson Alexander, from the village of Cranham, Gloucestershire, and Pilot Officer Charles H.Mills.

 Only two of the crew, Leading Aircraftmen William D.J.McLaughlin from Glasgow and William S.E.Gianella from Bristol, had a full death certificate with regard to cause of death — "Multiple injuries sustained in flying accident.
 Instantaneous".

 The other five were "Registered on the information of G.R.
 Bruce, Wing Commander, acting for Officer Commanding Marine Aircraft Establishment, Royal Air Force, Helensburgh."

 Four of the crew are commemorated in row seven of Helensburgh Cemetery, Pilot Officer Mills in Radcliffe, Manchester, and A.C.2 Peter Beattie Hunter at Runnymede, Surrey.
 It is likely that these bodies were not recovered or were unrecognisable.